 Health insurance gives you access to a range of private medical treatment if you suffer an illness or injury.
-Most health insurance policies allow you to choose where you get treated, give you access to a wide range of treatments and perhaps most importantly of all, enable you to skip NHS queues and get seen quicker.
-In this article we look at what age you can buy health insurance as well as how much it costs.
+Most health insurance plans allow you to choose where you get treated, provide access to a wide range of treatments and perhaps most importantly of all, enables you to skip NHS queues and get seen quicker.
+In this article, we look at what age you can buy health insurance as well as how much it costs.

 What age can you buy health insurance?

 The age at which you can buy health insurance varies depending on the health insurance provider you choose.
 Age limits vary between 18 and 99, with policies becoming more expensive as you get older.
 You need to be 18 to apply for health insurance in the UK, however, some policies allow adults to add children to their policy by converting it to a 'family' plan.
 For more information about family plans, check out our article 'Which is the best family health insurance policy'.

 We have provided two tables below that confirm the minimum and maximum age requirements for the top 6 health insurance providers in the UK.

 Minimum age you can buy health insurance in the UK

 Maximum age you can buy health insurance in the UK